 At the Wharton School, all students work with faculty on research.
 Before initiating joint research activities, the faculty member and the student should have a clear understanding of how authorship credit on any papers that arise from their research will be determined.
 The disciplinary standards, styles, and procedures for credit, for the order of authors’ names, and for acknowledgment footnotes vary across Wharton’s doctoral programs and across the research centers and schools in which its faculty and students participate.
 Therefore, there cannot be a single set of rules or procedures.

 The key element of the policy is a statement of expectations by the faculty member and agreement by the student at the start of the research.
 The actual expectations and policies must be mutually agreeable and, if they are not, the student or faculty member should decline collaboration.
 When roles and expectations change over the course of collaboration, the understanding concerning authorship should be discussed again and altered if necessary.
 If disputes arise, the process for resolution outlined in the Graduate School rules and procedures should be followed.

-International students who are accepted into the program and whose first language is not English may be required to take the SPEAK test offered through the English Language Programs office.
+International students who are accepted into the program and whose first language is not English may be required to take the IPT test offered through the English Language Programs office.

 This test is used to determine/confirm a student’s fluency in English.
 If test results indicate a student would benefit from additional language instruction, arrangements will be made for summer class work and tutoring.
 Students will be expected to complete this additional work to ensure their proficiency in written and spoken English in professional settings.